Where do you get your protein?

 According to the Physicians Committee for Responsible Medicine, “An average woman needs about 46 grams of protein per day; the average man about 56.”
 However, I’ve heard conventional dieticians state that up to 90 grams are required each day.
 A simple Google search will show that the Academy of Nutrition and Dietetics recommends using a calculation method of 0.8 grams of proteins per kilogram of body weight.
 Let’s see what this medical advice looks like with a cooked and raw vegan food plan.
 Cronometer.com was used to total up protein intake.

-The cooked vegan food plan below hits just under 60g of protein:
+Cooked vegan food plan that hits just under 60g of protein:

-The raw vegan food plan of 46g protein looks like this:
+Raw vegan food plan that hits 46g of protein looks like this:

 As you can see, one can get plenty of protein on a raw or cooked vegan diet.
-I want to note that while the above food plans hit the recommended grams of protein, that is a lot of food to consume in one day, and many vegans, raw vegans, and especially fruitarians don’t sweat over protein.
-When one understands that they don’t need to hit those grams of protein every day, and may even benefit from it, the conventional protein recommendations are pushed to the side.
-The myth is busted.
+I want to note that while the above food plans hit the recommended grams of protein, this is a lot of food to consume in one day.
+Many vegans and raw vegans don’t need to achieve these levels of protein since they’re eating foods with better quality proteins and are creating more efficient bodies with time.

 Chimpanzees and other apes, our closest animal ancestors, eat a diet primarily of fruit.
 This fruitarian diet, according to Gabrial Cousens MD, averages between 0.2 and 2.2 percent protein, which is the same protein composition as human breast milk.
-So if human breast milk is what nourishes humans at a life stage where they require the most growing and building, yet it is low in protein, do we need to consume so much protein in adulthood?
+Human breast milk is what nourishes humans at the life stage where they require the most growing and building, yet it is low in protein.

 Raw versus Cooked Protein

 While a calculation recommendation (grams per kilogram of body weight) for protein is better customized to a person than using a general range for adults or children, this still does not take into account the type of protein being consumed.
-Raw vegans require much less protein than cooked vegans, and especially those that eat animal proteins.
-This is because raw proteins are at their top energetic game because they’re uncooked and unprocessed.
+Raw vegans require much less protein than cooked vegans, especially those eating animal proteins.
+Raw proteins are superior in quality because of their unprocessed condition.
 This provides the opportunity for the body to digest, absorb, and utilize these proteins optimally.
-In raw form, proteins are combined with enzymes that assist in all phases of protein processing.
+In raw form, proteins are combined with enzymes which assist in all phases of protein processing.
 Proteins in their raw form contain more energy than cooked proteins, so they don’t rob the body of energy for digestion as much as those cooked.
 You can think of it as a scale (see scale below in section “Different Proteins”): animal protein is the hardest to digest and fruit protein is the easiest, the lightest on the body.
 As the body becomes cleaner and more efficient, it requires less overall food (and protein) to sustain energy and function at its best.

 Cooked and animal proteins contribute to acidosis and inflammation in the body as they are foreign to the body, harder to digest, produce acidic byproducts, give less oxygen to the body, dehydrate the body, and cause lymphatic fluid stagnation.
 This leads to poor absorption and elimination of proteins and cellular waste.
 As a result, the protein that is consumed is not able to be utilized properly.
-A flaw within conventional protein recommendations is that it dismisses the fact that the body can go many days without food (fasting), and ironically, this is where the most healing and regeneration takes place.
+A flaw within conventional protein recommendations is that they dismiss the fact that the body can go many days without food and this is when the most healing and regeneration takes place.

 Animal versus Plant Protein